Quick Take

 Distribution, Population, and Habitat

 These fish can be found in all of the warm regions of the world.
-Whether they prefer saltwater or freshwater, most types like to live in secluded areas with plenty of covers.
+Whether they prefer saltwater or freshwater, most types like to live in secluded areas with plenty of cover.
 This typically means coral reefs, reed-covered marshes, and anywhere else where water and vegetation coincide.

 Predators and Prey

 These fish are predators and are known for being rather aggressive in fighting other fish off their territories.
-Pufferfish attack with their sharp hooked beaks, which are normally used for shelling mussels, crabs, and other shellfish.
+Pufferfish attack with their sharp, hooked beaks, which are normally used for shelling mussels, crabs, and other shellfish.

 Because they are covered in poisonous spikes, they have no real natural predators except sharks, which typically do not mind the presence of the poison.